pierre-ange/blockchain-developer-bootcamp-final-project/README.md

   - [x] Inherits from at least one library or interface
   - [x] Can be easily compiled, migrated and tested

-- [ ] Contain a Markdown file named [design_pattern_decisions.md](./design_pattern_decisions.md) and [avoiding_common_attacks.md](/avoiding_common_attacks.md)
+- [x] Contain a Markdown file named [design_pattern_decisions.md](./design_pattern_decisions.md) and [avoiding_common_attacks.md](/avoiding_common_attacks.md)

 - [x] Have at least five smart contract unit tests that pass

 - [x] Contain a [deployed_address.txt](./deployed_address.txt) file which contains the testnet address and network where your contract(s) have been deployed

-- [ ] Have a frontend interface built with a framework like React or HTML/CSS/JS that:
+- [x] Have a frontend interface built with a framework like React or HTML/CSS/JS that:
   - [x] Detects the presence of MetaMask
   - [x] Connects to the current account
   - [x] Displays information from your smart contract
   - [x] Allows a user to submit a transaction to update smart contract state
-  - [ ] Updates the frontend if the transaction is successful or not
+  - [x] Updates the frontend if the transaction is successful or not

-- [ ] Hosted on Github Pages, Heroku, Netlify, Fleek, or some other free frontend service that gives users a public interface to your decentralized application?
-(That address should be in your README.md document)
+- [x] Hosted on Github Pages, Heroku, Netlify, Fleek, or some other free frontend service that gives users a public interface to your decentralized application

 - [ ] Have clear instructions for:
   - [ ] Installing dependencies for your project